Sir Henry Vane-Tempest, 2nd Baronet: Personal life

-On 25 April 1799, Vane-Tempest married Anne MacDonnell, 2nd Countess of Antrim and they had one child, Lady Frances Anne Vane-Tempest (1800–1865).
+Sir Henry died on 1 August 1813 and was buried at Long Newton.
 On Vane-Tempest's death without a male heir in 1813, the baronetcy became extinct.
-The surname Vane, however, was preserved as he had stipulated in his last will and testament that Frances Anne must keep her surname and her future husband must adopt hers in lieu of his own in order to inherit the extensive landholdings.
-This provision was complied with when Frances Anne married Lord Charles William Stewart in 1819.
-Charles William Stewart became Charles William Vane and the name Vane ultimately passed into the family of the Marquesses of Londonderry.
+The surname Vane, however, was preserved as he had stipulated in his last will and testament that his daughter must keep her surname and her future husband must adopt hers in lieu of his own in order to inherit the extensive landholdings.
+This provision was complied with when Lady Frances married Lord Charles Stewart in 1819.
+Charles Stewart became Charles Vane and the name Vane ultimately passed into the family of the marquesses of Londonderry.
+Sir Henry's widow married on 27 June 1817, by special licence, Edmund Phelps, who took the name of McDonnell by royal licence on 27 June 1817.

+Descendants

+Through his only daughter, Lady Frances, he was posthumously a grandfather of George Vane-Tempest, 5th Marquess of Londonderry, Lady Frances Anne Emily Vane (wife of John Spencer-Churchill, 7th Duke of Marlborough), Lady Alexandrina Octavia Maria Vane (godchild of Czar Alexander I of Russia; she married Henry Dawson-Damer, 3rd Earl of Portarlington), Lord Adolphus Vane-Tempest, and Lady Adelaide Emelina Caroline Vane (who eloped with her brother's tutor, Rev. Frederick Henry Law).